ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pos/index.md

 sidebar: true
 ---

-Proof-of-stake (PoS) is a a [consensus mechanism](/developers/docs/consensus-mechanisms/) that Ethereum is moving to, away from [proof-of-work (PoW)](/developers/docs/consensus-mechanisms/pow/), because PoS is thought to be more secure, less energy-intensive, and better for implementing new scaling solutions.
-While it has always been the plan to transition to PoS, proof-of-stake is also more complex than proof-of-work, and refining the mechanism has taken years of research and development.
-The challenge now is to implement PoS on the live Ethereum network.
+Proof-of-stake (PoS) is the [consensus mechanism](/developers/docs/consensus-mechanisms/) that Ethereum will use after [The Merge](/upgrades/merge).
+Ethereum is moving off of [proof-of-work (PoW)](/developers/docs/consensus-mechanisms/pow/) to proof-of-stake because it is more secure, less energy-intensive, and better for implementing new scaling solutions.
+While it has always been the plan to transition to proof-of-stake, it is also more complex than proof-of-work, and refining the mechanism has taken years of research and development.
+The challenge now is to implement proof-of-stake on Ethereum Mainnet.
 This process is called ["The Merge"](/upgrades/merge/).

 ## Prerequisites {#prerequisites}